The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Paralegal degree and post-degree certificates will include a lot of the same kind of coursework you received in the service.
 Because they have more time to spend, though, you’ll get a broader and more in-depth education in subjects such as:

 There are also bound to be more courses in specific areas of the law.
 These include:

 Many paralegal programs also offer internship opportunities.
 Although you probably have plenty of experience doing real-world legal work by the time you get to this stage in your education, these will give you a chance to see how work in a civilian environment differs from military legal practice.
 It also offers the opportunity to make connections and build your network for employment after graduation.

 A Mission-Oriented Focus Sets Veteran Paralegals Apart

-Although all your training and experience as a military paralegal gives your resume a concrete edge in job searches, the advantages you have as a veteran don’t stop there.
-The very fact of your service gave you some qualities that law office managers love:
+Although all your training and experience as a military paralegal gives your resume a nice polish, the advantages you have as a veteran don’t stop there.
+Your service can also give you some qualities that law office managers love:

 2021 US Bureau of Labor Statistics salary and employment figures for Paralegals and Legal Assistants reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed June 2022.